 2. Think about buying used

 New vehicles depreciate in value immediately after they’re driven off the lot.
-Say you shell out a ton of cash for a brand new BMW x3 and decide you don’t like it 3 months later — now you’re selling a used car, no matter how new it might feel.
+Say you shell out a ton of cash for a brand new Porche Panamera and decide you don’t like it 3 months later — now you’re selling a used car, no matter how new it might feel.
 That’s going to cost you.
 In this scenario, it’s much more advantageous to be a buyer than a seller.

 Remember, though, that many used cars are no longer under warranty and could have hidden mechanical problems, so consider asking for a detailed CARFAX report before you buy.
 Also, keep an eye out for the going rates using Kelley Blue Book or Edmunds, and consider bypassing the headache that comes from haggling with a salesperson by using haggle-free options like CarMax or Carvana.